gogo/protobuf/Readme.md

     protoc --gofast_out=. myproto.proto

+This does not allow you to use any of the other gogoprotobuf [extensions](https://github.com/gogo/protobuf/blob/master/extension.md).

-### Getting started (I have heard about fields without pointers and more code generation)
+### More Speed and more generated code

+Fields without pointers cause less time in the garbage collector.
+More code generation results in more convenient methods.

 Other binaries are also included: